ajaygunalan/AjVault/Welcome! 👋.md

 > *What I cannot create, I do not understand — Richard Feynman.*

-I'm a **robotics software engineer** who loves developing algorithms for robots by clearly understanding the state of algorithms in controls, vision, and motion planning.
-Also, I find myself happier by supporting others in a diverse team to create impactful technologies.
+I'm a **robotics software engineer** who loves developing algorithms for robots by clearly understanding the state of algorithms in **perception, planning and controls**.
+I find myself happier by supporting others in a diverse team to create impactful technologies.

 Right now, I’m a Ph.D. student advised by [Dr. Leonardo De Mattos](https://www.iit.it/people/leonardo-demattos) in the [Biomedical Robotics Lab](https://advr.iit.it/index.php/research/biomedical-robotics) at the [Italian Institute of Technology](https://iit.it/).
 My current research focuses on the development of novel laser technologies for surgical robots.
 My previous experiences include developing  [[Medical Device]], [[Humanoid]], [[Legged Robot]], and [[Tele-Robotics]].